ICHydro/Riverlabs/WMOnode/Readme.md

 > When uploading the code, I get the error "programmer is not responding"

 Make sure that:
-* the Maxbotix sensor is disconnected.
-The sensor and the FTDI cable use the same serial port, and the sensor will interfere with the serial communication between the computer and the Wari if it is connected;
 * you have selected the right board in the Arduino IDE;
 * the FTDI cable is properly connected to the board.
-Mind the pin layout: the green wire should be on the side that says "GRN", and the black wire should be on the side that says "BLK".
+Mind the pin layout: the green wire should be on the outside and the black wire should be on the side of the SD card slot.